Why Mana Physical Therapy?

 Quality is the standard of something as measured against other things.

-We accomplish a higher standard by requiring all therapists to be trained in or training for an advanced manual therapy certification.
+We accomplish a higher standard by requiring all therapists to be trained in or training for an Advanced Orthopedic Therapy certification.

 We feel it is important for patients to know they are being treated by professionals who possess exceptional clinical skills.